Do Go On - 236 - The Forrest Fenn Treasure Hunt

 Sure.

-Let's go with the case.
+Let's go with a kiss.

 America's actually a lot smaller than people realize.

-Yeah 245 acres isn't enough, is it?
+Yeah, 245 acres isn't enough, is it?

-That's him.
 I've heard that phrase.

-Was it, did he coin that phrase?
+Did he coin that phrase?

 I'm sure he didn't coin that phrase.

-He coins that phrase.
+He coined that phrase.

 This was in 2010.